ShunSakurai/check_forbidden/README.md

 A .mqxlz file is a compressed file of a document.mqxliff file, a skeleton (formatting information), and sometimes the version information.
 The program extracts the document.mqxliff to a folder and removes it when everything is finished

 ### CSV file formats
 The term items need to be separated by comma.
 The file needs to be encoded in UTF-8.
-Special characters ('(', ')', '[', ']', etc.) used in regex need to be **escaped** with a backslash.
+All terms are considered as regex.
+Special characters ('(', ')', '[', ']', '.', '*', '?', '!' ,etc.) used in regex need to be **escaped** with a backslash.

 - Terms in the **first** column will be considered as the forbidden terms
 - You can use the other columns to provide detailed information e.g. the index number, the source term, and the correct target term